Skip to content

 • Perform a thorough clean-up on any traces of existing moths.

 Well, unlike other insects, the mole has a distinguishing character.
 Peace is their identity.
-Don’t be surprised to learn that most of the moth’s species lack the mouth, therefore, they cannot chew or bite.
+Don’t be surprised to learn that most of the moth’s species lack a mouth, therefore, they cannot chew or bite.

 Moles can stabilize the environment by causing pollination of flowers as they feed on the nectar.
-The in-depth meaning is our food crop may alternatively depend on moth’s activity to enable seed production.
+The in-depth meaning is our food crop may alternatively depend on the moth’s activity to enable seed production.
 But, you won’t starve in the absence of moths since other insects can take the mantle.

 The larvae stage of a moth is referred to as caterpillar.
 There exists around 125,000-150,000 different species of caterpillars but very few are responsible for causing adverse reactions to humans.